 RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexuality, healthy lifestyles, diversity and personal identity in an appropriate way for the age and stage of the child.

-These will be taught via a combination of sharing information, and exploring issues and values within classrooms and during assembly time.
+These will be taught via a combination of sharing information and exploring issues and values within classrooms and during assembly time.

-RSE education is not about the promotion of sexual activity, or promotion of an individual's lifestyle choice.
+RSE education is not about the promotion of sexual activity.

 5. Curriculum